renatodex/vudux/README.md

 Vudux is composed of 4 modules:

-- State
-The State represents the global State of your application.
-A Syncornization of Vue Data and Redux State.
+- State (Represents the global State of your application.
+A Syncornization of Vue Data and Redux State.)

-- Methods
-Methods are only an alias to Vue Methods.
+- Methods (Methods are only an alias to Vue Methods.)

-- Compositors
-Compositors is an abstraction of Redux Reducers.
+- Compositors (An abstraction of Redux Reducers.)

-- Render
-The Render method is the Redux subscribed Render function.
+- Render (A the Redux subscribed Render function.)

 ```javascript
  var state = {